uncefact/project-traceability/mock/readme.md

+# Mock API implementation

+This Mock API implementation consists of basic API, that reads/writes data from DynamoDB.
+For auth Cognito USerPool is used with GitHubShim as an identity provider.
+It allows to use GitHub to obtain JWT token to auth with API.
+Configuration and deployment of https://github.com/TimothyJones/github-cognito-openid-wrapper is required for this option along with GitHub Oauth App config.

+Important: Currently not in use and has been undeployed.

-# How to invoke API using Postman collection
+## How to invoke API using Postman collection

 1. Download and install Postman
 2. Import the collection from this repo: mock/FastAPI.postman_collection.json